 Li Lu has built a career on patient, focused investing, taking a page from mentors Warren Buffett and Charlie Munger while shaping his own distinct discipline.
 As founder of Himalaya Capital, he manages billions with a conviction-driven approach that often runs counter to market trends.
 Rather than spreading capital across dozens of positions, he concentrates on a few high-quality companies he believes will compound value over decades.
 This style has rewarded investors with strong long-term gains, while demanding resilience during periods of volatility.

 In the sections ahead, we will explore Li Lu’s investing background, his guiding principles, and how those ideas translate into his current portfolio decisions.
-You’ll see a detailed breakdown of Himalaya Capital’s Q2 2025 holdings, the biggest buys and cuts, and how they fit into his broader strategy of concentrated, high-conviction investing.
+You’ll see a detailed breakdown of Himalaya Capital’s Q4 2025 holdings, the biggest buys and cuts over the last couple of quarters, and how they fit into his broader strategy of concentrated, high-conviction investing.

 Who Is Li Lu